 Located between the Watergate and the St. George’s Gate of the Fort Williams and near to the New bridge of Kolkata.

 Near the riverside is a blissful moment, since it’s heating so we found only a few people hanging out there.

 From New Bridge or say from Princep ghat I walked along many Ghats like Babu ghat in between and reached Howrah bridge and my phone showed that I have walked for approx. 4km, and on that particular day a total of 12kms and this is the thing I talked about in my previous post Test your feet is the best way to see the unseen.

 And, we walked from Princep ghat till Howrah Bridge, crossing babu ghat and flower market.

 It’s one more round of the iconic Howrah bridge of Kolkata.

-If you go a bit further from the Howrah bridge you will see the Howrah railway station.
+Going a bit further of the Howrah bridge there comes the Howrah railway station.